 Natalie is a Partner in our Financial Services & Markets Department, and is a leading member of the firm’s cross-disciplinary Fintech, Market Infrastructure and Payments (FMIP) Group.

-She has considerable experience of working with financial market infrastructure, payment institutions and other fintech clients, particularly in the fast-moving and highly innovative clearing, settlement and payments space and in relation to the development of new platforms and products using DLT and cloud technologies.
+She has considerable experience of working with financial market infrastructures, payment institutions and other fintech clients, particularly in the fast-moving and highly innovative clearing, settlement and payments space and in relation to the development of new platforms and products using DLT and cloud technologies.

 Natalie advises the main UK and international payment and settlement systems on the broad spectrum of UK, EU, and other international laws and regulations affecting them.
 These clients are responsible for transactions involving trillions of pounds worth of financial assets on a daily basis and provide complex fintech infrastructure which is integral to the day-to-day operation of the world's financial markets and systems.